FandomGold/FANGO-wallet/README.md

 <img height="500px" width="800px" src="https://raw.githubusercontent.com/usexfg/fuego-wallet/master/src/images/splash.png"><img/>
-# Fuego Wallet
+# 🔥 Fuego Wallet

 ## Privacy Desktop Banking App

 ### [Certificate Of Ledger Deposits](https://github.com/usexfg/COLD-DAO/blob/main/README.md) and Untraceable Messaging

-Latest Release: v4.1.0 (Dragonbourne)
+Latest Release: v4.2.0 (Godflame)

-<b><sub>Maintained by Elder Node Society</sub></b>
+<b><sub>Maintained by Elder Node Council</sub></b>

 [![Build check](https://github.com/usexfg/fuego-wallet/actions/workflows/check.yml/badge.svg)](https://github.com/usexfg/fuego-desktop/actions/workflows/check.yml)
 __________________________________________________
 Fuego Wallet is a decentralized blockchain banking interface with private messenger powered by 100% open source code - without involvement of financial institutions.
 Enabling a private way to transfer funds and messages by using a distributed public ledger which keeps sender & receiver addresses hidden and transaction amounts anonymous to the public.

-All Fuego transactions and messages are private by default - a key concern in a post Snowden world.
+All Fuego transactions and messages are private by default.

-Fuego Wallet Desktop is an extension of [Fuego](https://github.com/usexfg/fuego) ($XFG) - a secure peer-to-peer payment network and blockchain settlement layer based on the CryptoNote protocol.
-Fuego network operates with no central authority, allowing you the freedom (and responsibility) of full control over the private keys to your funds.
+Fuego-Wallet-desktop is an extension of the [Fuego](https://github.com/usexfg/fuego) ($XFG) secure peer-to-peer payment network and blockchain settlement layer based on the CryptoNote protocol.
+Fuego network operates with no central authority, enabling you the full freedom (and responsibility) of control over the private keys to your funds.
+Please write all your wallet seed phrases down and store them somewhere safe.

 ## Resources